UN scrambles to avert 'fierce bloody battle' for Yemen port - Journal du Cameroun

-The United Nations on Monday mobilized to avert a “fierce, bloody battle” for a key port in Yemen that provides a lifeline for humanitarian aid.
+The United Nations mobilized Monday to avert a “fierce, bloody battle” for a key port in Yemen that provides a lifeline for food, medicine and other vital supplies.

-UN Secretary-General Antonio Guterres met with Yemen’s foreign minister at UN headquarters in New York amid warnings that an attack on the rebel-held port of Hodeida was imminent.
+UN Secretary-General Antonio Guterres met with Yemen’s foreign minister at UN headquarters in New York amid warnings that an attack on rebel-held Hodeida was imminent.

 Guterres said his envoy Martin Griffiths was locked in “intense negotiations” with Yemen’s rebel Huthis, Saudi Arabia and the United Arab Emirates to find a “way to avoid the military confrontation in Hodeida.”